molgenis/molgenis-projects/LifeLinesNEXT_remodeling/README.md

-##Procedure LifeLines NEXT to TGO NEXT data model.
+# Procedure LifeLines NEXT to TGO NEXT data model.

-#Background:
+## Background:

 LifeLines (LL) NEXT questionnaire data model was moved from LifeLines databases to Unipark.
 The data model was made by TGO at the UMCG.
 LL NEXT variable names were not kept.
 Questionnaire questions were entered into the system by hand by multiple people.

-1. Matching LifeLines NEXT and TGO NEXT codebooks:
+## 1. Matching LifeLines NEXT and TGO NEXT codebooks:

 llnext_mapping.py -ll_in <LL NEXT codebook> -tgo_in <TGO NEXT codebook> -out <output file name>